nanos-world/docs/tutorials/PlayAsProp.rst

 	-- Spawns a Character using SK_None mesh (an invisible mesh) local new_char = Character(Vector(0, 0, 0), Rotator(), "NanosWorld::SK_None")

-	-- Adjusts the Capsule of this charcter, for smaller props, it's recommended to use small capsule size -- (A Capsule is used to handle Character's collision, this will also adjust camera height location) -- It's important to adjust the Capsule Size before adding a StaticMesh, as it will be adjusted based on Capsule Size new_char:SetCapsuleSize(32, 64)
+	-- Adjusts the Capsule of this character.
+For small props it's recommended to use small capsule size -- (A capsule is used to handle Character's collision, this will also adjust camera height location) -- It's important to adjust the Capsule Size before adding a StaticMesh, as it will be adjusted based on Capsule Size new_char:SetCapsuleSize(32, 64)

-	-- Attaches on the character, a Static Mesh - which will be the Prop it will possess new_char:AddStaticMeshAttached("prop", "NanosWorld::SM_WoodenChair")
+	-- Attaches a Static Mesh on the character - which will be the Prop it will possess new_char:AddStaticMeshAttached("prop", "NanosWorld::SM_WoodenChair")

 	-- Disables some functionalities from the Character (picking up stuff, ability to crouch/prone, FPS camera...)